raphael-group/FRLC/README.md

 url={https://openreview.net/forum?id=hGgkdFF2hR}
 }
 ```
-Development of this repository is ongoing.
+Development of this repository and selection of defaults for important hyperparameters (e.g. the relaxation of the inner marginal $\tau_{in}$) is ongoing.
 The original files and experiments from the submission are also available on OpenReview for reproducibility.